Thursday, February 27, 2025

 my body endured,

-within the depiction must shine
+within your depiction must shine

 a sort of grotesque grandeur.

-Minus this mitigating factor,
+Minus this mitigating factor

 art is reduced to common screaming,